Oyster card: Auto top-up

 Customers can set up and manage Auto top-up online for their existing Oyster card.
-They register a debit or credit card, make a PAYG top-up purchase (minimum £10) and select either £10, £20 or £40 as the Auto top-up amount.
+They register a debit or credit card, make a PAYG top-up purchase (minimum £10) and select either £10, £20 or £40 as the Auto Top-up amount.

 Alternatively, a new Oyster card with Auto top-up and a minimum of £10 pay as you go can be ordered via Oyster online.

-There is a constraint in the design, that requires a journey to be made via a nominated station, before auto top-up can be enabled.
-There are a number of services such as Thames Clippers, for which this initiation transaction is not offered.

 Once the balance on the card has fallen below the £20 threshold, £10, £20 or £40 is added to the balance automatically when the Oyster card is touched on an entry validator.
 A light on the Oyster reader flashes to indicate the Auto top-up has taken place and an email is sent to confirm the transaction.
-Payment is then taken from the registered debit or credit card.
-Should payment fail due to the bank declining to authorise the payment, the Oyster card will be hotlisted (blocked).
+Payment is then taken from the registered debit or credit card within 2 to 3 days.
+Should payment fail due to the bank declining to authorise the payment, the Oyster card could be hotlisted (blocked) unless payment is settled.

 To ensure successful transactions, customers must record any changes to their billing address and update their debit or credit card details as necessary.
+Failure to do so will hotlist the card as above and customers are not reimbursed the fee to purchase a new Oyster card.

 Oyster photocards

 Oyster photocards, with an image of the authorised user on the card front, are issued to members of groups eligible for free or discounted travel.
 The cards are encoded to offer discounted fares and are available for students in full-time education (30% off season tickets), 16+ cards (half the adult-rate for single journeys on the Underground, London Overground, DLR and a limited number of National Rail services, discounted period Travelcards, free travel on buses and trams for students that live and attend full-time education in London) and for children under 16 years old (free travel on buses and trams and discounted single fares on the Underground, London Overground, DLR and most National Rail services).
-A 'Bus & Tram' Discount Card is specifically given to disadvantaged and 'unwaged' groups, primarily those on 'Job Seekers Allowance', 'Employment Support Allowance' and receivers of a variety of disabilities allowances, at half-fare rates for bus and tram services only; these cards simply charge the full rate on journeys not included in the discount scheme.
+A 'Bus & Tram' Discount Card is specifically given to disadvantaged and 'unwaged' groups, primarily those on 'Job Seekers Allowance', 'Employment Support Allowance' and recipients of a variety of disability allowances, at half-fare rates for bus and tram services only; these cards simply charge the full rate on journeys not included in the discount scheme.